Skip to main content

 position = Column(Geometry('POINT'))

-Unfortunately you can not access formats or tzinfo in that functions.
+Unfortunately you cannot access formats or tzinfo in that functions.
 I'll implement this logic later if any of users needs it.

 Timezones

-To keep datetimes consistent its better to store it in the database normalized to UTC.
+To keep datetimes consistent it is better to store it in the database normalized to UTC.
 But when you return response, sometimes (mostly in web, mobile applications can do it themselves) you need to convert all datetimes to user's timezone.
 So you need to tell serializer what timezone to use.
 There are two ways to do it:

 • The simplest one is to pass timezone directly as an argument for to_dict function